S6-BikePack/authentication-service/README.md

 Building the project requires Go 1.18.

+Running the service requires a firebase serviceKey.json file in the root folder of the container.

 The easiest way to setup the project is to use the Docker-Compose file from the infrastructure repository.

 <!-- Running Tests -->